Click on the question to go to the answer.

 - Each response option appears equally plausible to someone unknowledgeable in the domain.

-- The correct answer does not stand out in any way—either by being shorter or longer, or by using different grammar, or different a different style.
+- The correct answer does not stand out in any way—either by being shorter or longer, or by using different grammar, or a different style.

 - None of the options contain clues that would point to the correctness or incorrectness of another response option.